List of CR Belouizdad seasons

 Chabab Riadhi de Belouizdad is an Algerian professional football club based in Belouizdad, Algiers Province.
 The club was formed in Belcourt in 1962 as Chabab Riadhi de Belcourt, The club was renamed Chabab Riadhi de Belouizdad in 1994.

-The club has won a total of 16 major trophies, including the national championship 6 times also won the Algerian Cup a record 8 times, the Algerian Super Cup 1 time, and the Algerian League Cup 1 time.
+The club has won a total of 16 major trophies, including the national championship 10 times also won the Algerian Cup a record 8 times, the Algerian Super Cup 1 time, and the Algerian League Cup 1 time.
 The club has also never been out of the top two divisions of Algerian football since entering the Football League.

 This is a list of the seasons played by CR Belouizdad from 1962 when the club first entered a league competition to the most recent seasons.
 The club's achievements in all major national and international competitions as well as the top scorers are listed.
 Top scorers in bold were also top scorers of Ligue 1.
 The list is separated into three parts, coinciding with the three major episodes of Algerian football:

+History

+CR Belouizdad was founded on 15 July 1962 following the merger of two clubs from the same Belcourt district of Algiers, Widad Riadhi de Belcourt and Athletic de Belcourt.
+The club competed in the first season of Algerian championship football from 1962–63 onwards and established itself as one of the country's foremost clubs during the 1960s and early 1970s.
+The club competed in the first season of Algerian championship football from 1962–63 onwards and established itself as one of the country's foremost clubs during the 1960s and early 1970s.

+Following decades in which the club remained a consistent top-flight presence but without title success, CR Belouizdad ended a prolonged drought by winning the 2021–22 Algerian Ligue Professionnelle 1, its third consecutive league title, a feat that had never previously occurred in the history of the Algerian championship.
+The following season, 2022–23, the club secured its tenth national title and its fourth championship in succession, setting another record in the history of Algerian football.

+In the ownership structure, Madar Holding has served as the majority shareholder of the club's sporting company since 15 October 2018, having acquired 67% of the 75% of shares previously held by the amateur sports club (CSA).